Sarasota Woman's Club: Response to the Woman’s Club

 In response to the newly founded Woman’s Club, the Sarasota Sun conducted a poll asking a few “prominent citizens” their opinion of the new organization.
 Then-Mayor Higel praised the Woman’s Club saying, “Best move ever made here.
-More attention given to their orders issued than to those of any other body.”
-Other government officials reacted differently, with Marshall Hodge reported to have said, “The Woman’s Club is all right; but I have troubles of my own,” with City Clerk Houle adding, “It’s a terror to the men.”
+More attention is given to their orders issued than to those of any other body.”
+Other government officials reacted differently, with Marshall Hodge reported to have said, “The Woman’s Club is all right, but I have troubles of my own,” with City Clerk Houle adding, “It’s a terror to the men.”

-In the same Sarasota Sun article, the husband of president of the club Mrs. Alice Gunther said, “A great institution for the town, but hard on the individual in my case, as I expect to be buttonless, sockless and half-fed for the next year.”
+In the same Sarasota Sun article, the husband of the president of the club, Mrs. Alice Gunther, said, “A great institution for the town, but hard on the individual in my case, as I expect to be buttonless, sockless, and half-fed for the next year.”
 In a similar vein, Sarasota resident Walter P. Bryan offered his opinion, “I have been married so recently I dare not say what I think.”

 On the whole, the foundation of the Woman’s Club was seen as a good thing for the community.
 Sarasota resident J.W.
 Madison admired the women of the club, saying of the club’s formation, “Good thing!
-The Woman’s Club always takes the advance position in civics and so forth.”
+The Woman’s Club always takes the advanced position in civics and so forth.”
 J.J.
 Merrill added, “Of invaluable assistance to the city, morally and physically.”
 W.T.
 Caven observed, “Every city that has been blessed with a woman’s club has been the one to show greater progress in its culture and municipal worth.”